 The conception, prototyping, and testing phase of any product’s life cycle often consumes significant time and resource, however VR can help hasten a product’s progress towards the end user, which means more profitability for the business.

-Other forms of digital manufacturing can not only speed up the process, but also reduce the potential for manufacturing and production errors and thereby the risk of unforeseen delay during the production stage.
+Other forms of smart manufacturing can not only speed up the process, but also reduce the potential for manufacturing and production errors and thereby the risk of unforeseen delay during the production stage.
 For instance, using computers to conceptualise and test products before they are released reduces the level of resource which must be devoted to a particular process and reduces the risk of errors, as highlighted by Alex Smith of CPI in this article on the numerous applications and benefits of computational fluid dynamics (CFD) modelling and simulation.

 VR and other digital processing tools provide product developers with freedom to let their creativity run free and try out advanced or unusual components and products which would ordinarily be too risky.
 This could be particularly beneficial when it comes to creating highly technical or complex products.
 For instance, companies and individuals might not want to invest the money required to fully prototype a product if the materials and labour prove cost prohibitive.
 VR technology (both existing and future) can create a relatively safe and inexpensive way to unleash innovative ideas.